 What is the Falsified Medicines Directive (FMD)?

-The FMD is European legislation that aims to ensure patients only receive safe, quality medicines by removing false or unauthenticated ones from circulation.
+The FMD is European legislation that aims to ensure patients in Northern Ireland only receive safe, quality medicines by removing false or unauthenticated ones from circulation.
 To do this, the FMD requires that all dispensed medicines include two safety features:

 - a unique identifier (UI) 2d barcode that, when scanned, checks medicines against the National Medicines Verification System’s (NMVS) register to see if they’re authentic